Those Who Kill (2019 TV series): Release

 Season 1 was released in the Nordic countries on the Viaplay streaming service on 1 March 2019.
 NPO 3 started broadcasting season 1 in the Netherlands on 20 April 2019.
-In the UK BBC Four started broadcasting season 1 on 31 August 2019.
+In the UK BBC Four started broadcasting season 1 as Darkness: Those Who Kill on 31 August 2019.
 In Australia season 1 premiered on SBS On Demand on 18 December 2019.
 In Germany it started streaming as Darkness – Schatten der Vergangenheit on the Joyn Plus+ service on 26 November 2019.
 In Spain Filmin started streaming season 1 as Darkness: La Huella del Crimen on 3 March 2020.
 Arte broadcast season 1 in September 2020 as Le Tueur de l'Ombre in France and Darkness – Schatten der Vergangenheit in Germany.

 Season 2 started streaming on Viaplay on 28 March 2021.
-Sub-titled as Blinded: Those Who Kill, season 2 was broadcast as on BBC Four in the UK and streamed on Acorn TV in the US in May 2021.
-It is to be streamed on Joyn Plus+ in Germany from 17 June 2021.
+It was broadcast on BBC Four in the UK in May as Blinded: Those Who Kill and streamed on Acorn TV in the US and Joyn Plus+ in Germany.

+Season 3 was broadcast on BBC Four in the UK as Lost: Those Who Kill, starting on 8 April 2023.

+Season 4 was broadcast on BBC Four in the UK as Justice: Those Who Kill, starting on 26 October 2024.